Morocco 17 – 24 March 2021*

 Just a short distance inland from coastal Agadir – with its pallid and little swifts – even many garden birds are unfamiliar.
 There’s a touch of glamour about Moussier’s redstart, house bunting and bulbuls, all widespread here and easy to see where we stay.

 Oued Souss and Oued Massa – part of the Souss-Massa National Park – are a coastal wetlands with easy birdwatching.
-Waders, terns and passerines of many species pass through, and we are here at an ideal time for passage birds including wagtails, swallows and bee-eaters.
+Waders, terns and passerines of many species pass through, and we are here at an ideal time for passage birds including warblers, swallows and bee-eaters.
 Inevitably there are herons, spoonbills, egrets and probably flamingos.
-Black-crowned tchagra – a bush-shrike - is more African than Mediterranean: though it can be skulking and tricky to see, we know it's at our base of Atlas Kasbah.

 Low cliffs support the last truly wild population of the northern bald ibis.
 One of Europe’s rarest birds, intensive conservation efforts have brought it back from the brink of extinction.